tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 {% include course_image.html url="http://api.eventful.com/tools/tutorials/search" filename="eventfulcodesample" ext_print="png" ext_web="png" alt="Eventful code samples" caption="Eventful code samples" %}

 You won't see chunks of code here, but the Eventful docs include various examples about query string parameters for the endpoints.
-Although these parameters are also defined in the [reference documentation for the search endpoint](http://api.eventful.com/docs/events/search), this tutorial expands on how to use the parameters in more of a friendly, tutorial way.
+Although these parameters are also defined in their [reference documentation for the search endpoint](http://api.eventful.com/docs/events/search), the tutorial here expands on how to use the parameters in a more friendly, detailed way.

-I like the Eventful tutorial because it shows how documentation that is usually contained in reference material can be pulled out and explained in a more narrative, example-full way.
+I like the Eventful tutorial because it shows how documentation that is usually contained in reference material can be pulled out and explained in a more narrative way with examples.
 It shows more of the difference between reference and tutorial information.

 ### Twilio